Hassanalihazaraa/workshop/README.md

 #### Step 3: Code editor for java development
 In order to be able to code java, you need an editor.
-As I assume that you are already used to phpstorm to code PHP, Then I think you will love **[Intellij](https://www.jetbrains.com/idea/download/#section=linux)** because of it's full of features, simple, neat and clean from the same Brand as phpstorm.
+As I assume that you are already used to phpstorm to code PHP, Then I think you will love **[Intellij](https://www.jetbrains.com/idea/download/#section=linux)** because it's full of features, simple, neat and clean from the same Brand as phpstorm.

 On Ubuntu?
 IntelliJ IDEA is also available as a snap package.
 If you’re on Ubuntu 16.04 or later, you can install IntelliJ IDEA from the command line.

-` sudo snap install intellij-idea-community --classic `

-or

 ` sudo snap install intellij-idea-ultimate --classic `